 Norfolk Coast Dives

-We have some great dives off the Norfolk Coast which can be accessed by boat or just from the shore.
-Throughout the Summer we arrange regular trips off the Coast as detailed below:
+We have some great dives off the Norfolk Coast which can be accessed by boat or from the shore that can be dived over the Summer.

 North Norfolk Shore Dives:

 Cley (The Vera shipwreck): Torpedoed in 1914 she now sits just off the beach in approx. 6 metres of water.
-Another lovely dive which is easiest to find at Low Tide slack, as follows: Park in Cley beach car park (almost opposite the Cley Marshes bird reserve centre) and walk east (right) along the beach for 400 metres until you are level with the wreckage that sticks out of the water around low tide.
+Another lovely dive which is easiest to find at Low Tide slack, as follows: Park in Cley beach car park (almost opposite the Cley Marshes visitor centre, NR25 7SA) and walk east (right) along the beach for 400 metres until you are level, or to the right of the wreckage that sticks out of the water around low tide.
 Swim out to it and drop down.
 The LT runs east to west so enter a bit right of the wreck.

 Sheringham gullies: Part of the famous chalk reef the gullies are shallow ridges in the sea bed that are home to lots of marine life including crabs, lobsters, scorpionfish etc. Park on the Esplanade and head straight down to the beach.
 Surface swim out for a while then drop down and swim out north, then turn around and swim back in.